noelvissers/esp32-smart-clock/README.md

 - [x] Have Wifi configurable and not hardcoded.
 - [ ] Have all the components (SMD) on 1 PCB so the whole thing can be a lot smaller.
 This also means not using an ESP32 dev kit (or any USB interface at all).
 - [ ] Have an app or better online portal to configure all the settings, whenever you want (not only on startup).
-- [ ] Auto detect location to configure weather.
+- [ ] Auto detect location to configure weather or use location from app.
+- [ ] Add audio support to add alarms/mp3 playback via app.